chang-zhao/easy-sortable/README.md

 * Fast and responsive.
 No lags, no stuttering.
 * Allows dragging between several lists.
 (Only vertical dragging).

-It uses jQuery for bindung & DOM manipulations, and CSS3 transitions for animations.
+It uses jQuery for DOM manipulations & bindings, and CSS3 transitions for animations.

 In a further development, I think to: